Menu

 Led by Bud Stephens

-Or you can sign up and pay through the registration form
+To sign up: you can sign up and pay through the registration form

 The world’s most-taught leadership framework, SLII® teaches managers how to unleash the potential of their direct reports by leading situationally: giving the right support and direction at the right time.
 This leadership style enables employees to develop faster, succeed more, and reach their full potential.
 It also gives managers a common leadership language.